Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 You can modify and copy the source files or sell these PCBs bare or populated as long as you respect the license terms (in brief, cite me).

 The PCBs proposed here are also fully compatible (tested and validated) with the [Retrospy Pixel GameBoy Printer Emulator](https://retro-spy.com/product/pixel-gameboy-printer/) which is basically just the [original Arduino emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) wrapped into the Retrospy Arduino software suite.
 The only difference is the 3D printed shell that probably hides an Arduino Nano seing the size.
 RetroSpy Pixel Viewer and Retrospy firmware work like a charm with the boards made here, as well as the combo Retrospy Pixel Viewer/Original Arduino emulator.
-Other said, no need to pay for the device, just make your own, it's open source and free !
+Other said, no need to pay a lot for the device, just make your own, it's open source and cheap !

 ![](/All_PCBs.jpg)
 (yes, it is very fancy in blue)